 Analyse the importance of travelling to experience other cultures on the creative writing process (either your own experience or an author you are familiar with).

 Stepping outside of the world you know and into the unknown or the other worlds we’ve only read about is essential to unclogging writer’s block.
 As MonicaGrant said it’s also about getting out of your comfort zone, mentally.
 Traveling allows you to open up to these new spaces in your mind.
 It gives you new perspectives and issues to expand upon.
-Traveling gives you the opportunity to tell the people’s story of them that may not have a voice. – Jailel8 months ago
+Traveling gives you the opportunity to tell the people’s story of them that may not have a voice. – Jailel4 years ago

 Travelling I always feel can be taken both from a figurative and literal perspective as what one does in promoting their individual growth.
 The individual experiences of every writer play significant role in how their works turn out, and as such exploring not only the literal notion of traveling from one place to another, but also the mental traveling one endures when dealing with day to day life would be interesting for discussion. – ajaymanuel4 years ago

-An example that could be drawn upon is Steinbeck's Travels with Charley: In Search of America. – EJSmall4 weeks ago
+An example that could be drawn upon is Steinbeck's Travels with Charley: In Search of America. – EJSmall4 years ago

 Analyse how travel is important to the films’ plot.
 For instance, it helps broaden the horizons for both viewer and characters.
 If one travels, one’s mind is highly likely to broaden to what lifestyle someone can live in.
 In the case of the films’ characters, it brings more interest to their story, they see new places, have constant change.

 This is an interesting propostion.
 I would suggest defining the genre of what movies will be taken into account.
 There is, I believe, a very essential difference between realism and sci-fi for example which, in relation to travel, will entail diverse approaches and methods for analysis.